TokaMohsen/MasterDetailsAPISearch/README.md

 Master Details API Search

-This application is an example of searching the Flickr API for photos in Swift after searching in json file using search bar and grouping results.
+This application is an example of searching the Flickr API for photos in Swift after searching in json file using search bar and grouping results. it contain :
+1. load data in table view from local json file

+2. cache parsed response from json file

+3.sorting result using merge sort algorithm

+4.display results in groups

+5.searching flicker API for photos

 Getting Started